In addition to our six arts areas, students at Perpich Arts High School engage in rigorous academic offerings.

 Research is central to all social studies classes.
 In each class, students complete at least one major research project in the interest of developing student confidence and literacy.

-The world languages program offers Spanish and French.
+The world languages program offers Spanish.
 Given the successful completion of coursework at another school or institution, students enter the next appropriate level of study when they arrive at Perpich.
 Students in levels 4 and 5 earn high school and University of Minnesota college credit through College in the Schools (CIS).
 Language courses build proficiency in reading, writing, speaking, and listening through cultural content.
 In addition to typical language activities, students experience enriched interdisciplinary projects that connect language to art and other academic areas.
 Opportunities for travel abroad are offered annually.

 Help us create the best summer programming ever!
 We are currently looking for input from those interested in summer programs to determine what kind of quality programming would be most interesting and useful.
 Please take our survey to help us do so.